 16 toasted or candied walnut halves (about 4-5 halves per serving)

 2 squares Lindt Dark Chocolate infused with spicy red chili (1/2 square shaved chocolate per serving)

 4 slices prosciutto, fried until crispy for garnish (optional)

 Add the wine and stir until just absorbed.
-Add the broth, 1 cup at a time, stirring until just absorbed before adding the next cup of broth and repeat until the broth is gone.
-If the rice is not al dente by the time you run out of broth, add either an additional cup of broth or wine or if you don’t have either, water.
+Add the broth, 1 cup at a time, stirring until just absorbed before adding the next cup.
+Repeat this process until the liquid is gone.
+If the rice is not al dente, add an additional cup of broth or wine.
+If you don’t have either, add water.

 Remove from heat.
 Stir in the cheese until melted.
 Spoon into individual serving bowls.
 Add 4-5 walnut halves to each serving and sprinkle with ½ square shaved chocolate per bowl just before serving.
 Top with fried prosciutto (optional).